iccmr-plymouth/Quantum-BCI/README.md

 Before performing analysis on EEG, please apply a notch filter of 50 Hz and a bandpass filter (perhaps, from 2 to 30Hz).
 The filtering has been done in the [alpha_offline_expt.py](https://github.com/satvik-venkatesh/Quantum-BCI/blob/main/alpha_offline_expt.py) file.
 Please read through line 156 to 183 that contain the code for filtering.
 I have used a Python package called [biosppy.signals.eeg](https://github.com/PIA-Group/BioSPPy/blob/212c3dcbdb1ec43b70ba7199deb5eb22bcb78fd0/biosppy/signals/eeg.py).
 [Here](https://biosppy.readthedocs.io/en/stable/biosppy.signals.html#biosppy-signals-eeg) is the documentation for the Python package.
 It was useful to extract alpha and beta frequency bands, which can be used as feastures for your machine learning algorithm.

 # Demo
-Turn on sound to listen to the click.
+Turn on sound in the video to listen to the click.

 https://user-images.githubusercontent.com/52415916/137694698-4b6ea069-4d9f-4538-b3f7-81ab47d8188e.mp4